 - Moved to Wordpress

 We also include a column on the far left corner entitled "How to use this board" that includes a number of cards with resources about what makes a good pitch, a good blog post and gives an overview of the mission of the blog.

 The editorial team meets twice a week for production meetings where we take a look at our calendar to discuss content that will be published in the next two weeks, and make sure that no blog post, design, or deadline gets forgotten.

 Support your content after you hit publish

 You may have noticed that the last column on our board is not "publish."
-That's because you can't just put your blog posts out into the world and forget about them.
-To really have a successful publication, you'll want to keep checking back in on your posts to see if there are opportunities to re-promote them.
+That's because you can't just put your assets out into the world and forget about them.
+To really have a successful content plan, you'll want to keep checking back in on your assets to see if there are opportunities to re-promote them.

 We also make a point to regularly sift through our old content and see how it could be updated to be more timely.
-Sometimes, just changing the first paragraph of a blog post and its headline can make it relevant to a current event and give it some extra buzz on social media.
+Sometimes, just a small tweak can make content relevant again.
+For example, tie it to a current event and give it some extra buzz on social media.

 Get started on your own editorial calendar

-Once you follow these steps, you'll be on your way to creating a thriving blog, filled with content that your customers will actually want to read.
+Once you follow these steps, you'll be on your way to creating a thriving publishing process, filled with content that your customers will actually want to read.